This post may contain affiliate links. Please read our disclosure policy.

 Like I mentioned earlier, I love cooking and baking with canned pineapple.
 I also can’t get enough fresh pineapple.

-If you try and love this cake as much as my family did, you’re also likely to love my Pineapple Mojito Fruit Salad (which, like Pineapple Coconut Cake, was inspired by my enjoyment of pineapple flavored drinks) and Mango Pineapple Ice Cream.
+If you try and love this cake as much as my family did, you’re also likely to love my Mango Pineapple Ice Cream.

 For more coconut and pineapple dessert goodness, you should also have Pineapple Coconut Bars on your radar.
 They are everything that’s delicious about this cake in bar form with a crispy shortbread crust and coconut flakes.

-And how could I forget to mention Pina Colada Ice Cream?
-The name speaks for itself.
+And how could I forget to mention Pina Colada Ice Cream and Coconut Pineapple Smoothie Ice Cream?
+The names speak for themselves.

 Pineapple Cake with Coconut Frosting